Dominican Republic Resident Representative Site

 The IMF, building on a successful model for transferring economic skills and best practices, opened a new technical assistance center in Central America on June 24, the seventh set up by the Fund around the world to train central bankers, economic officials, and others.

 Dominican Republic and The IMF

-Press Release: Statement at the Conclusion of the XII Regional Conference on Central America, Panama, and the Dominican Republic
+Press Release: Statement at the Conclusion of the XIII Regional Conference on Central America, Panama, and the Dominican Republic